Regulations in red are new this year.

 To purchase a hunting or trapping license, you must have:

-- A resident hunting or trapping license from any state, or a Hunter or Trapper Education Course Completion Card (for appropriate sporting arm) unless purchasing an Apprentice License.
+- A resident hunting or trapping license from any state, or a Hunter or Trapper Education Course Completion Card unless purchasing an Apprentice License.
 (See Apprentice License)

 - U.S. citizens must provide their Social Security Number.
 Non-citizens must provide their passport, visa, green card, or non-U.S. driver license.
 Driver licenses are required for everyone 18 and older when using the online license system.

-- A completed Child Support Certification.
-(New Child Support Certification must be completed annually.)
+- A completed Child Support Certification. (must be completed annually.)

 - New residents and new customers should be prepared to show proof of residency.
 One must be a resident of NJ for six months prior to purchasing a resident license.
 Residents of New Jersey must provide one of the following forms of identification: